zippynk/buzzfeed/README.md

 # buzzfeed
-A snarky buzzfeed headline generator.
+A fork of the snarky buzzfeed headline generator.

 ## API